-If you see a lot of YTNoOldAnswer errors, it may mean that your simulation is running to a different output than the gold standard does, and the test suite is trying to compare your last output file against a non-existent file in the gold standard.
+If you see a lot of YTNoOldAnswer errors, it may mean that your simulation is running to a different output than what was reached for your locally generated answers does, and the test suite is trying to compare your last output file against a non-existent file in the answers.
 Look carefully at the results of your simulation for this test problem using the provided python file to determine what is happening.
-Or it may simply mean that you specified the wrong gold standard.
+Or it may simply mean that you specified the wrong answer name.